 Soy protein is available in flour, concentrate, and isolate format.
-Soy protein is widely being incorporated as ingredients in processed food, as a protein supplement, and even available as a protein drink.
-Other plant protein sources, such as legumes, have gained popularity, due to their low-fat content and adequate amounts of macronutrients, including folate, iron, zinc, and calcium.
-Pea proteins are perceived as a cost-effective way to follow a healthy lifestyle, as it is a complete protein that contains all nine essential amino acids (unlike rice or beans).
+Soy protein is widely incorporated as an ingredient in processed food as a protein supplement, and it is even available as a protein drink.
+Other plant protein sources, such as legumes, have gained popularity, due to their low-fat content and adequate macronutrients, including folate, iron, zinc, and calcium.
+Pea proteins are perceived as a cost-effective way to follow a healthy lifestyle, as they contain all nine essential amino acids (unlike rice or beans).
 Major players are coming up with various forms of protein and are investing more in improving the performance of their existing products, as well as in developing new formulations.
-For instance, ADM has launched an energy drink incorporated with soy protein, which is available in the United States and European markets.
+For instance, ADM launched an energy drink incorporated with soy protein, available in the US and European markets.

 To understand key trends, Download Sample Report

-United Kingdom Represents Largest Market in the Region
+United Kingdom Represents the Largest Market in the Region

-Plant-based protein is considered to be a healthy alternative and the most preferred source of protein for consumers seeking inclusion of a good proportion of protein in their diet.
-It is also experiencing great demand among consumers who are living a vegan lifestyle.
+Plant-based protein is considered a healthy alternative and the most preferred source of protein for consumers seeking a good proportion of protein in their diet.
+It is also experiencing great demand among consumers living a vegan lifestyle.
 According to Statista, in 2016, 0.46% of the population in Great Britain was vegan, which increased to 1.16% in 2019.
-Due to the increasing shift from animal-based diets, British consumers are seeking sources of protein that are derived from plants, thus, fueling the UK plant protein market’s growth.
+Due to the increasing shift from animal-based diets, British consumers seek protein sources derived from plants, thus fueling the UK plant protein market’s growth.
 Moreover, the UK government is encouraging healthy eating and lifestyle among its citizens.
-This is further leading to the growth potential for the plant protein ingredients, which is marketed as natural, wholesome, and healthy.
-The popularity and the trend have been observed in the retail chain as well as in the hotel and resort industries of the United Kingdom, where farms like Meatless Farm, Quorn Foods are promoting plant-based meat products and snacks to the consumer by addressing their health, taste, and ethical concerns related to conventional meat and dairy products.
+This is further leading to the growth potential of the plant protein ingredients, which are marketed as natural, wholesome, and healthy.
+The popularity and the trend have been observed in the retail chain, as well as in the hotel and resort industries of the United Kingdom, where farms like Meatless Farm and Quorn Foods are promoting plant-based meat products and snacks to consumers by addressing their health, taste, and ethical concerns related to conventional meat and dairy products.

 To understand geography trends, Download Sample Report

 The European plant protein market is competitive, with the presence of various strong players.
 Cargill Incorporated, Archer Daniels Midland, Kerry Inc., DuPont, and Glanbia PLC are some major players operating in the European plant protein market.
 The market is occupied by various small companies, such as Scoular, Axiom foods, and Growing Naturals LLC.
-The major players are competing among themselves to obtain the major market share, and as a part of their strategies they acquire small local companies, extend their production lines, and develop new products.
+The major players are competing among themselves to obtain the major market share.
+As a part of their strategies, they acquire small local companies, extend their production lines, and develop new products.
 The leading players in the market studied have a dominant presence across the European region.
-These players focus on leverage opportunities posed by the emerging markets to expand their product portfolio to cater to the requirements for various product segments, like meat substitutes and dairy-free products.
+These players focus on leveraging opportunities posed by the emerging markets to expand their product portfolio to cater to the requirements of various product segments, like meat substitutes and dairy-free products.

-- In October 2020, ADM expanded the production of non-GMO soy protein concentrate in Europoort, Netherlands.
-The production of non-GMO soy protein concentrate would be available in powder and can be used in all type of food application.
+- In October 2020, ADM expanded the production of non-GMO soy protein concentrate in Europoort, the Netherlands.
+The production of non-GMO soy protein concentrate would be available in powder and can be used in all food applications.

-- In April 2018, Kerry acquired Ojah BV, a Dutch plant protein manufacturing company, in order to commercialize the latter’s High Moisture Extrusion (HME) technology of texturizing vegetable proteins, like meat and fish alternatives.
+- In April 2018, Kerry acquired Ojah BV, a Dutch plant protein manufacturing company, to commercialize the latter’s High Moisture Extrusion (HME) technology of texturizing vegetable proteins, like meat and fish alternatives.